A celebration of the resurgence of the maramataka.

 Cool, is it the same across the country?

-We’re currently in Hereturikōkā (also known as Here o Piripi), the last month of Hōtoke.
-Around the middle of the month, the whitebait season starts.
-The kōwhai should also begin to bloom soon, signalling the time for the kūmara to be planted in shallow beds for sprouting.
+In Hereturikōkā (also known as Here o Piripi, approximately equivalent to August), the last month of Hōtoke, the whitebait season starts.
+The kōwhai will begin to bloom, signalling the time for the kūmara to be planted in shallow beds for sprouting.

 So this calendar tells us when we should plant food?